maehr/awesome-digital-history/README.md

 - [Crafting Digital History](http://workbook.craftingdigitalhistory.ca/) - A Workbook for Methods and Readings in Digital History.
 - [HIST 7370](https://cblevins.github.io/f19-dig-hist/) - Online course for Methods and Readings in Digital History.
 - [History Toolkit](https://dg.philhist.unibas.ch/en/studium/history-a-toolkit-for-students/) - History Toolkit for Students.
-- [Local Linkages](https://locallinkages.org/) - Professional development curriculum to introduce to historical research methods and digital history skills
+- [Local Linkages](https://locallinkages.org/) - Professional development curriculum to introduce to historical research methods and digital history skills.
 - [The CTP Book](https://comp-think.github.io/) - A book for teaching Computational Thinking and Programming skills to people with a background in the Humanities.
 - [The Programming Historian](https://programminghistorian.org/) - Novice-friendly, peer-reviewed tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate research and teaching.
 - [Python für Historiker:innen](https://digital-history-berlin.github.io/Python-fuer-Historiker-innen/home.html) - The Jupyter Book (in German language) is aimed at historians who are looking for a first application-oriented and interactive introduction to the Python programming language.
 - [UCI Digital History](https://guides.lib.uci.edu/history/history_dh) - Overview on the field of Digital History and Digital Humanities.
 - [We think History](https://wethink.hypotheses.org/) - News about and innovations from digital history.

-### More Awesome
+## More Awesome

 - [Computer History](https://github.com/watson/awesome-computer-history) - An Awesome List of computer history videos, documentaries and related folklore.
-- [Data Visualization](https://github.com/fasouto/awesome-dataviz#readme)) - A curated list of awesome open-source data visualizations frameworks, libraries and software.
+- [Data Visualization](https://github.com/fasouto/awesome-dataviz#readme) - A curated list of awesome open-source data visualizations frameworks, libraries and software.
 - [Digital Humanities](https://dh-tech.github.io/awesome-digital-humanities#readme) - Tools, resources, and services supporting the Digital Humanities.
-- [Research Tools](https://github.com/emptymalei/awesome-research#readme)) - A list of tools for research.
+- [Research Tools](https://github.com/emptymalei/awesome-research#readme) - A list of tools for research.
-- [Scientific Writing](https://github.com/writing-resources/awesome-scientific-writing#readme)) - Scientific writing can extend beyond LaTeX, made possible by formats, such as Markdown (and its many flavours), reStructuredText and Jupyter notebooks.
+- [Scientific Writing](https://github.com/writing-resources/awesome-scientific-writing#readme) - Scientific writing can extend beyond LaTeX, made possible by formats, such as Markdown (and its many flavours), reStructuredText and Jupyter notebooks.
 - [Tempopedia](https://tempopedia.org/) - Digital History Directory.

 ## Contribute